 Many residents of the historic city of Portsmouth, N.H., don’t even know about the famous people buried in tiny old North Cemetery.

-The 1.5 acres of North Cemetery sit the banks of North Mill Pond gets far less attention than some of the other historic cemeteries in New England.
+The 1.5 acres of North Cemetery sitting on the banks of North Mill Pond get far less attention than some of the other historic cemeteries in New England.
 It has, however, a number of notable residents, including William Whipple, signer of the Declaration of Independence and Gov. John Langdon, signer of the U.S. Constitution.

 Also buried in old North: Prince Whipple, who, according to legend, accompanied George Washington in his crossing of the Delaware.
 The cemetery also includes Portsmouth’s first known Catholic and Jewish residents, as well as Thomas L. Thompson.
 Thompson commanded the Raleigh, the first U.S. navy warship built at what is now the Portsmouth Naval Shipyard (and depicted on the seal of the State of New Hampshire).
 Hall Jackson, a local doctor who attended the wounded at the Battle of Bunker Hill, also rests in peace at North Cemetery.